-Michael Cole, the same guy who as mentioned above.
-He was unnerved seeing that Kane had attacked Randy Orton's father, "Cowboy" Bob Orton.
+Despite being a heel commentator, Cole was unnerved seeing that Kane had attacked Randy Orton's father, "Cowboy" Bob Orton.

 After John Laurinaitis, Lord Tensai, and Tensai's manager treated John Cena (who had a broken arm) to a three-on-one assault, ending with them squashing Cena's arm between a chair and the steel steps, Cole was horrified.
 Subverted when it turned out Cole was only concerned about Laurinaitis getting fired for his actions.
 When he wasn't, Cole supported him.

 When Laurinaitis fired the Big Show for no good reason, even after the Big Show got down on his knees and begged, not only does Cole not defend Laurinaitis against Jerry Lawler dubbing the act a Moral Event Horizon, he looks genuinely disgusted by Laurinaitis' actions.

 Brock Lesnar's general "I'll do and hurt whoever I want because I run this show" persona has really gone over badly with Cole.